ORESoftware/r2g/README.md

 };
 ```

-the above function is called with `Promise.resolve(X.r2gSmokeTest())`, and in order to pass it must return `true` (not just truthy). <br>
+the above function is called with `Promise.resolve(X.r2gSmokeTest())`, and in order to pass it must resolve to `true` (not just truthy). <br>

-<b>To read more about this testing function, see:</b> `docs/r2g-smoke-test-exported-main-function.md`
+<b>To read more about the exported r2gSmokeTest function, see:</b> `docs/r2g-smoke-test-exported-main-function.md`

 <br>

-This exported function `r2gSmokeTest` allows you to smoke test your package.
+Note: the exported function `r2gSmokeTest` allows you to smoke test your package.
 When this function is run you <i>may</i> use the production dependencies declared in your project.
-However, for other r2g tests, you may *not* directly use the dependencies declared in X-package.json, *you may only require X itself*.
+<i> However, for other r2g tests, you may *not* directly use the dependencies declared in X-package.json, *you may only require X itself*. </i>

 <br>

 ## Adding more tests beyond the `r2gSmokeTest` function

+To do more sophisticated tests, we add some configuration in a folder called .r2g in the root of your project. <br>
-To add more sophisticated tests, run:
+To do this, run:

 ```bash
 r2g init